colonelwatch/dotfiles/README.md

 It may be useful to test this repository on a VM before nuking the laptop.

-1. Download the latest archlinux ISO at https://mirrors.mit.edu/archlinux/iso/latest/archlinux-x86_64.iso
+1. Download the latest Arch Linux ISO at https://mirrors.mit.edu/archlinux/iso/latest/archlinux-x86_64.iso

 2. Create a new virtual machine using `virt-manager` using `archlinux-x86_64.iso` as the CD ISO